seoelab/Seoela-personal-website/content/authors/admin/_index.md

 I am currently a second-year economics Ph.D. student at Indiana University, with research interests in macroeconomics, international economics, and econometrics.
 Prior to embarking on my doctoral studies, I held a position as a labor economist at the Idaho Department of Labor, where I had the opportunity to acquire valuable practical insights into labor market dynamics.
 My academic background includes a bachelor's degree in physics from the College of Idaho and a master's degree in economics from Boise State University.

-{{% staticref "https://bonangseoela.netlify.app/uploads/resume.pdf" "newtab" %}} For more information, please see my CV{{% /staticref %}}.
+{{% staticref "https://bonangseoela.netlify.app/uploads/resume.pdf" "newtab" %}} For more information, please see my CV.{{% /staticref %}}

 Thank you for visiting my page!